Utilities are an underutilized diversifier, dividend income source, and defensive equities sector. Here we’ll review the best Utilities ETFs for 2022.

 Where to Buy These Utilities ETFs

-All these Utilities ETFs are available on M1 Finance.
+All these Utilities ETFs should be available at any major broker.
+My choice is M1 Finance.
 The broker has zero trade commissions and zero account fees, and offers fractional shares, dynamic rebalancing, and a sleek, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.

 Disclosures: I am long VPU.